Marcelo-Koscina/Covid-19---Power-BI-Dashboard/README.md

 * Number of cases and deaths  by continent;
 * Top 10 countries on number of cases and deaths in the last 7 days;
 * Top 10 countries on number ofcases and deaths by every 100.000 people (population ratio);
-* Date related moving averages for number of cases and deaths, total and by country;
+* Date related moving averages for number of cases and deaths and mortality rate, total and by country;
 * Rank of countries by number of cases and deaths.

 Thank you.